ymuichiro/quick_learning_symbol_en/11_restriction.md

           0: Address {address: 'TCW2ZW7LVJMS4LWUQ7W6NROASRE2G2QKSBVCIQY', networkType: 152}
 ```

-## 11.2 Mosaic Global Restrictions
+## 11.2 Mosaic Global Restriction

 Mosaic Global Restriction sets the conditions under which mosaics can be transferred.
-Assigning to each account for Numeric metadata dedicated to the mosaic global restriction.
+Assigning to each account for numeric metadata dedicated to the mosaic global restriction.
 The relevant mosaic can only be sent if both the incoming and outgoing accounts meet the conditions.

 Firstly, setting up the necessary libraries.